anishd-17/cmsc330spring24/review/final-review/README.md

 - **Reference Counters**
     - `Rc<T>`
     - Allows a single value to have multiple owners.
 Only when the last owner’s lifetime ends is the value dropped.
+    - Think one person watching tv (he owns tv) and then more people come in and watch and now they all own tv.
+Even though original person leaves and stops watching tv, other people still own tv and tv is not turned off.
+Last person to watch turns off tv while leaving.
     - Examples:
         - Using the same linked list structure as the Boxes example: